PokemonSanFran/pokeemerald-AsparagusEduardo/README.md

 * [Soot Sack](https://www.pokecommunity.com/showthread.php?p=10222284#post10222284) can now be used to check how much ash it has. (by Sapphire Jester).
 * [Removed extra save confirmation](https://www.pokecommunity.com/showthread.php?p=10211835#post10211835), leaving it in line with newer games (by Hiroshi Sotomura)
 * Yellow TM Item Balls. (by Artrios)
+* With the exception of Flash and Fly, you can use HM moves by calling the Gym Leaders' Pokémon. (by Buffelsaft)

 #### New Features:
 * [RHH](https://github.com/rh-hideout)'s [Battle Engine](https://github.com/rh-hideout/pokeemerald-expansion/tree/battle_engine).